The Unification of the arenas: Strategy Tracks in the War Between Hamas and Israel

 It is true that this possibility raises the scale of the war, but it keeps it below the threshold of regional conflict, a scenario that may be acceptable for Iran since it avoids direct engagement and may not require direct U.S. intervention in the war.
 At the same time, this possibility satisfies the expectations of Hamas and Palestinian Islamic Jihad, and the demands of public opinion towards what is called the Axis of Resistance.

-Track Three: Applying the Unity of Arenas and the Outbreak of a Regional War
+Track Three: Applying the Unification of the arenas and the Outbreak of a Regional War

-Applying the ‘Unity of Arenas’ in the ongoing conflict is deemed the most detrimental scenario, due to what the course of the ongoing war in Gaza and its surroundings may become, because this scenario means extending the conflict from a narrow geographical scope to the wider region.
-Raising this possibility is likely assuming that Iran had planned Hamas attacks from the beginning, placing such attacks within a wider strategy to normalize its strategy called “Unity of Arenas”, it also means that there are other stages to come, as well as new gradually-expanding fronts parallel to the field data of the war.
+Applying the “Unification of the arenas” in the ongoing conflict is deemed the most detrimental scenario, due to what the course of the ongoing war in Gaza and its surroundings may become, because this scenario means extending the conflict from a narrow geographical scope to the wider region.
+Raising this possibility is likely assuming that Iran had planned Hamas attacks from the beginning, placing such attacks within a wider strategy to normalize its strategy called “Unification of the arenas”, it also means that there are other stages to come, as well as new gradually-expanding fronts parallel to the field data of the war.

 Since the inception of the current war, any viewer of the Iranian or its allies’ media platforms realizes their joint attempts to indicate their close involvement or prior knowledge of the attacks.
 Some of the said media platforms published exclusive information and images of facilities inside Israel that were targeted by the attacks.
 However, it is difficult to verify the credibility of these information and images, as neither Hamas nor Israel disclosed information about them.
 These platforms always aim to send encrypted messages, warning of surprises to come, and new fronts.